 Reinstating Your Auto Loan

-If repossession does not free you of your obligation to repay your auto loan, it does not make much sense to let your vehicle go.
+If repossession doesn’t release you from your repayment obligations, it does not make much sense to let your vehicle go.
 Fortunately, you can keep your car by working with your auto lender.
-More often than not, auto lenders are willing to work with borrowers to save themselves the cost and the hassle of pursuing a lawsuit.
+More often than not, auto lenders are willing to work with borrowers to save themselves the cost and hassle of a lawsuit.

 Many lenders are willing to modify existing loans to reduce payments to an affordable amount.
 To help a borrower reinstate the loan, your lender may work the late payments into the new amount owed.
 However, some companies require borrowers to pay the full overdue amount, plus late fees, before agreeing to modify a loan.
-Depending on how far behind you are and the particular lender from which you borrowed, you may not be able to get your car back unless you agree to pay the value of the loan in full.
+Depending on how far behind you are, and what lender you’re working with, you may not be able to get your car back unless you agree to pay the value of the loan in full.
 However, the latter scenario is the worst-case scenario.